 There is no point in applying security that can be easily removed or becomes too unwieldy to manage on a large scale.

 PDF DRM security – the secure alternative to PDF password protection

 This is where PDF DRM solutions using public key technology come in.
-Public key technology may sound more complex, but in fact it can be a lot simpler – key management can be handled transparently so that the both the people sending protected PDF files and the people receiving them do not have to worry about entering keys in order to protect or view protected PDF files.
+Public key technology may sound more complex, but in fact it can be a lot simpler – key management can be handled transparently so that the both the people sending protected PDF files and the people receiving them do not have to worry about entering keys or using certificates in order to protect PDF files or view them.
 But how does it work?

 In this system, when a PDF file is protected it is encrypted with a random key which is secretly transmitted to a licensing (admin) server.

 The next step is authorizing users to access documents.
 This is the simple matter of creating a user account on the admin system and selecting which protected documents they are allowed to access.
 The admin system sends the user an email with a link to download a secure Viewer and a license file.
 The user then installs a Viewer and clicks on the license file to register with the system (link their device with their user account).
 A decryption key is then generated (after some crypto modification called hashing and salting to make it more secure) to allow the admin system to transfer information to the individual user’s keystore.

 When a user attempts to open a protected PDF file, the Viewer software checks to see if it has the corresponding key to open it in its keystore.
 The keystore is an encrypted file stored on the device (and locked to the device so it will not work on other devices) which holds keys to open protected documents.
 If a key is not present in the keystore then the Viewer will check with the server to see if the user has been authorized to view the PDF.
 If they have then, the decryption key is secretly downloaded to the keystore and the PDF file can be opened.
 On subsequent opens the key can be loaded directly from the keystore (allowing offline document use).

 The Viewer then enforces any DRM controls that have been applied to the individual document.